Pro rata: Investment laws

 In corporate practice, "a pro-rata dividend means that every shareholder gets an equal proportion for each share he or she owns."

 In banking, "Pro-rating also refers to the practice of applying interest rates to different time frames.
 If the interest rate was 12% per annum, you could pro-rate this number to be 1% a month (12%/12 months)."

 Venture capital

 In venture capital, it can refer to the Pro-Rata Participation right and mean "the right to continue to participate in future rounds so that you can maintain your ownership."

 Insurance

 In insurance, pro rata is used to determine risk based on the time the insurance policy is in effect.
 It may also be used to describe proportional liability when more than one person is responsible for a loss or accident.

 Insurance cancellation method

 Calculation of return premium of a cancelled insurance policy is often done using a cancellation method called pro rata.
 First, a return premium factor is calculated by taking the number of days remaining in the policy period divided by the number of total days of the policy.
 This factor is then multiplied by the policy premium to arrive at the return premium.
-Traditionally, this has been done manually using a paper wheel calculator.
-Today, it is normally done using an online wheel calculator.
+This calculation is referred to as a "wheel calculation".